withastro/docs/src/pages/en/guides/imports.md

 import { getUser } from './user.js';
 ```

 JavaScript can be imported using normal ESM `import` & `export` syntax.
-This works as expected, based on default Node.js and browser behavior.

 ### TypeScript